The above picture was taken at Carlstrom Field sometime in late August or early September of 1942.

 Margaret had been born in Alabama but her family moved to Sarasota when she was a young girl.
 Her father sold feed and fertilizer to the local farmers.
 At the time of the 1940 Census, her older sister worked as a stenographer in a law office and her younger brother was in school.

 Sometime during the evening of October 5th, Margaret and the three aviation cadets decided to drive out to Lido Beach.
 On Lido Key, at the end of the Ringling Causeway, their car left the road and slammed into a tree.
-All four died.
+All four were killed instantly.

 The Taylor family in Sarasota, the Rhoads and Morris families in Harrisburg, and the Parker family in Scarsdale received the news and mourned, but they were not alone.
 All over America, families were beginning to get similar notifications on a daily basis.